VINEYARDS

 Atlas Peak rises from 760 to 2,663 feet above sea level, and with volcanic, brick-red, iron-rich soils that tend to be fairly shallow and easily drained.
 Vine growth is limited, and yields small berries with thick skins.
 Structure, stony minerality and complexity are the result.

-The Stagecoach Vineyard has been called the last frontier of the Napa Valley – a wilder, more rugged country, fragrant with wild herbs and dotted with rare native plants.
-Our Cabernet Franc block is located in the vineyard’s Pritchard Hill area, with red, volcanic soils made up of a boulder-strewn clay loam and solid rock outcroppings that have been dynamited to create a more uniform soil base.
+The Stagecoach Vineyard ® has been called the last frontier of the Napa Valley – a wilder, more rugged country, fragrant with wild herbs and dotted with rare native plants.
+Our Cabernet Franc block is noted for its red, volcanic soils made up of a boulder-strewn clay loam and solid rock outcroppings that have been dynamited to create a more uniform soil base.
 This area’s southwestern slopes and location retain heat, but what makes this spot completely unique is its position at the very mouth of Foss Valley, overlooking Napa Valley with a southerly view of the San Francisco Bay.
 There usually is a steady breeze coming up from the valley, providing more marine influence than the rest of the vineyard – the fog usually arrives here first.

-All of these factors contribute to Pritchard Hill’s unique terroir, positioning our block for ultimate ripening weather.
+All of these factors contribute to our block’s unique terroir, positioning the Cabernet Franc vines for ultimate ripening weather.
 Ripe, bold, and extremely concentrated describes the fruit from this region, which is destined for ultra-premium wines.

 Sonoma Coast